Bills Digest No. 46, 2025-26

 Recent developments involving entities affected by the Bill

-In recent months there have been adverse audit findings or other criticisms of three of the four entities affected by the Bill, as outlined below.
+In recent months there have been adverse audit findings or other criticisms of 3 of the 4 entities affected by the Bill, as outlined below.
 However, it is not clear that these issues have led to the current Bill nor whether governance changes proposed in the Bill would necessarily have prevented the reported shortcomings.

 ACIAR